Skip to main content

 There are two principal ways of working with facets:

-Using the @react-facet/dom-fiber custom renderer is the recommended approach to consume Facets, but be aware: it is also the highest commitment one.
+Using the @react-facet/dom-fiber custom renderer is the recommended approach to use Facets in your application.

-The goal of using a custom renderer is to be able to operate with Facets as first class citizens: by using @react-facet/dom-fiber instead of react-dom, you have access to the fast-* family of components, that are already aware of facets; and this is implemented at the renderer level, ensuring the highest level of performance.
+The goal of using a custom renderer is to operate with Facets as first-class citizens.
+By using @react-facet/dom-fiber instead of react-dom, you have access to the fast-* family of components that are natively aware of facets.
+This is implemented at the renderer level, ensuring the highest level of performance.

-Continue to the section on Using the Custom Renderer if this solution sounds interesting.
+Continue to the section on Using the Custom Renderer to get started.

-This package includes a drop-in replacement based on @testing-library/react that will use the custom renderer instead of react-dom as a target.
+The @react-facet/dom-fiber-testing-library package provides a drop-in replacement for @testing-library/react that uses the custom renderer instead of react-dom.

-For more information on @testing-library/react head to their docs.
+For more information on the testing library, see the @testing-library/react docs.

 diff